• Skip to primary navigation

 ham being brushed with glazed and sliced ham on a platter.

-This Glazed Spiral Ham Recipe is sweet and zesty and makes the perfect centerpiece for any holiday feast.
-Smothered in a rich, flavorful glaze and baked to perfection, it’s made with 5 simple ingredients and prepped in minutes.
+This Glazed Baked Spiral Ham Recipe is sweet and zesty and makes the perfect centerpiece for any holiday feast.
+A twist on a traditional pineapple, brown sugar, or even homemade honey-glazed ham, my recipe is smothered in a rich, sweet, and tangy glaze and baked to perfection.
+It's made with 5 simple ingredients and prepped in minutes!

 cooked spiral ham with glaze on a cutting board with a knife.